LukaszDziwosz/ios-easy-networking/README.md

 ## Usage

+An example project can be found in the `Example` folder.

 1. Create an `APIClient` instance.
 By default it uses the `URLSession.shared` singleton but you can pass your own instance as well in case you want to go custom.
 Similarly with the `jsonDecoder` param which defaults to a regular `JSONDecoder` instance.

 ```swift